Tall poppy syndrome: Etymology

-The phrase "tall poppies" originates from Livy's account of the tyrannical Roman king Lucius Tarquinius Superbus.
-He is said to have received a messenger from his son Sextus Tarquinius asking what he should do next in Gabii, since he had become all-powerful there.
+The phrase "tall poppies" originates from Roman historian Livy's account of the tyrannical Roman king Lucius Tarquinius Superbus.
+He is said to have received a messenger sent by his son, Sextus Tarquinius, asking what he should do next in Gabii, since he had become all-powerful there.
 Rather than answering the messenger verbally, Tarquin went into his garden, took a stick and swept it across his garden, thus cutting off the heads of the tallest poppies that were growing there.
 The messenger returned to Gabii and told Sextus what he had seen.
 Sextus realised that his father wished him to put to death all of the most eminent people of Gabii, which he then did.

 Earlier stories with the same theme are found in Aristotle's Politics (in which Periander, the tyrant of Corinth, makes the gesture to a herald of Thrasybulus, tyrant of Miletus) and in Herodotus' Histories (in which Thrasybulus makes the gesture to Periander's herald).
 However, these Greek stories involve fields of grain; Livy's Roman tale is the first to feature poppies.